The Grand Teton's Upper Exum Climbing Route

 ~ Conditions ~

-The Upper Exum is the sunny alternative to the shadier Owen-Spalding route and its conditions are often better because of its southern aspect.
-Soloing climbers are exiting the mountain via the Owen-Spalding route so it's important to make sure conditions are passable for you on both routes.
-If you're climbing with ropes, conditions on the OS are less of an issue.
-Roped parties will bypass most of the Owen-Spalding's sketchier sections by using the rappel back to the Upper Saddle (AKA: the Owen Rappel).
+The Upper Exum's conditions are often better than the Owen-Spalding's conditions because of its southern aspect.
+Soloing climbers are exiting the mountain via the Owen route so it's important to make sure conditions are passable for you on both routes.
+If you're climbing with ropes, conditions on the Owen are less of an issue.
+Roped parties will bypass most of the Owen-Spalding's sketchier sections by using the rappel to the Upper Saddle (AKA: the Owen Rappel).
 Free-soloing climbers rarely use the rappel.

 Emergency Contacts